HPPSS/SC23/schedule.rst

 Workshop Schedule
 +++++++++++++++++

-HPPSS will take place on Sunday, November 12th from 9 AM - 12:30 PM MT.
+HPPSS will take place on Sunday, November 12th from 9 AM - 12:30 PM MT in room 505.

 +----------------------------------------------------------------+---------------------------------------------------+---------------------+
 | Event                                                          | Speaker(s)                                        | Time                |